Famous Logos in CSS3 – Pepsi

 border-radius, resulting in square blocks of colour that don’t exactly resemble the Pepsi logo.

 As for my performance, I think my outcome is very near to the real thing and at first glance looks right on the money.
+If nothing goes right on your financial status, cash crazy can help you out with their desperate loans.
+A lot of their customers made a post on their website about their experience on their brokers so if you have time, you may read them.
 However if you apply your focus to the top right corner of the red area you will notice that it just curls to the left a little too much when compared with the real thing.
 Overall though I’m very pleased with the result and feel it’s a good start to what will hopefully be an interesting series of posts.

 We’re not going to dissect the code in great detail, but we are going to look at the important properties that have allowed me to transform some simple shapes into something that resembles the Pepsi logo.